erwald/blog/posts/the-biggest-game-in-town.md

 Game B texts discuss resource depletion because it's a paradigmatic Molochian trap: it's good for those who extract and make use, but bad for all of us if we run out, and hard to slow down (because you get outcompeted).
 I don't think it's as large a problem as they seem to do, so this seems like an area where collective action problems are not (yet) catastrophic.

-### Climate Change Probably Won't Dostroy Our Long-Term Potential
+### Climate Change Probably Won't Destroy Our Long-Term Potential

 Benjamin Hilton recently published [a well-researched article](https://80000hours.org/problem-profiles/climate-change/) on climate change.
 He writes: